Q. How can I learn more about the LBJ School and/or arrange a campus visit?

 The UT Austin FAFSA code is 003658.
 The priority deadline for applying for need-based aid for fall admission is March 31.

-Q. If my recommenders have not completed their recommendation letters by the deadline or my test scores have not been received by the Jan.
-5 deadline will my application still be reviewed?
+Q. If my recommenders have not completed their recommendation letters by the deadline or my test scores have not been received by the deadline, will my application still be reviewed?

-We traditionally give student 7-10 days after the deadline for pending supplemental documents to be received.
-Files that are incomplete as of January 15 will be considered incomplete and will probably not be reviewed.
+We traditionally give students 7-10 days after the deadline for pending supplemental documents to be received.